oracle-livelabs/analytics-ai/redbull-twitter-sentiment-analysis/4-configure-the-compute-instance/configure-the-compute-instance.md

     The terminal should output `success` when the command completes.

-## Task 1: Install Node.JS
+## Task 2: Install Node.JS

-In order to execute the demo code, we need to install Node.JS version 16 or above.
+To execute the demo code, we need to install Node.JS version 16 or above.

 1. In the terminal, type the following command: